Adamskoullos/Vue-JS-Guide/markDown-files/6-vue-crud.md

 ![Screenshot from 2021-03-02 06-27-35](https://user-images.githubusercontent.com/73107656/109607616-6777b380-7b20-11eb-9d8f-879f06e7dfad.png)

-3. SingTask.vue - Make the task edit icon a link to the edit view and pass in the route parameter for the task:
+3. SingleTask.vue - Make the task edit icon a link to the edit view and pass in the route parameter for the task:

     - Wrap the edit icon `<span>` tag with a `<router-link>` tag
     - Add the `:to=""` to tell the router-link where to go.
 This includes the `EditTask component` and the `path`.
 The path is where we use the `:id` params from earlier and map the key to the `task.id`: